• Skip to primary navigation

 • The cornbread will continue to firm up while it cools.
 Let it rest for at least 10 minutes before transferring to a cooling rack.
 Let it cool completely before slicing.

-• Countertop Storage: Cornbread will always be best enjoyed the same day.
+• Storing: Cornbread will always be best enjoyed the same day.
 However, it can be stored on the counter wrapped in aluminum for 1 to 2 days.
+You can also store cornbread in the refrigerator for up to a week.
 The aluminum foil helps keep the cornbread from drying out.

 Nutrition